eduardomartinez11/Applied-Statistics-and-Regression/README.md

-# Multiple-Linear-Regression-MLR

-### Example Code and Solutions to Assignments/Projects involving MLR.
+# Example Code and Solutions to Assignments and Projects

-- These assignments were completed during my undergraduate (primarily junior & senior year) and graduate studie.
+- Graduate Course: Applied Statistics/Regression (Math-564)

+- Institution: Illinois Institute of Technology

+- Semester: Fall 2021

 ### About Me